Do you want to discover how big data could help you deliver a much higher ROI?

 Produce Relevant Content and Copy

-Marketing teams can use consumer data to determine the types of creative, visuals, copy, and content their target audience prefers to engage with.
+Marketing teams can use consumer data to determine the types of creative, visuals, copy, and content their target audience prefers to engage with, for example in social media marketing campaigns.
 For brands to connect with their consumers, delivering the right message at the right time that caters to personal interests and offers value is crucial.
 Unfortunately, marketers have difficulty aligning their content with their audience, as evidenced by two key statistics:

 Blog content has increased by 800 percent in the past 5 years, but social sharing is down by nearly 90 percent.
 This means there is a disconnect between what brands are saying and what users find valuable.